JohnFTitor/math_magicians/README.md

 ### Deployment

 The deployment can be found in the Github Pages of this repository or through the link provided above

+Once a version of the project is ready, simply run ```npm run deploy``` in your terminal.
+This will build an optimized version of the project and upload it to the ```gh-pages``` branch on Github, thus updating the live version.

 ## Authors